Migeon Avenue Historic District: Description and history

 The Migeon Avenue Historic District is located northwest of downtown Torrington.
 It consists of two properties on the east side of Migeon Avenue between Gleason and Forest Streets, one just north of Forest Street, and another two on the west side opposite Forest Road.
 The three properties on the east side are characterized by their landscaping and setback of the main building, except for the northernmost, where the original main house has been torn down and replaced by a modern assisted living facility.
 The two properties on the west side are on smaller lots and set closer to the road.

-The largest of the properties, Laurelhurst, was first acquired and developed as his residence by Henry Migeon, an textile manufacturer.
+The largest of the properties, Laurelhurst, was first acquired and developed as his residence by Henry Migeon, a textile manufacturer.
 Migeon's son Achille had the present large Shingle-style house built in the late 1890s, and retained the Olmsted Brothers to landscape the property.
 Achille sold the parcel just north of Laurelhurst to Thomas Bryant, who built a Colonial Revival house and also hired the Olmsted Brothers to do landscaping.
 The Bryant house was demolished in 1966 to make way for the nursing home.
 The parcel south of Laurelhurst was sold by Achille to Luther Turner, who also built a large Shingle-style house.
 The two houses on the west side of Migeon Avenue are elegant Colonial Revival houses, built by Harlow Pease, a local builder, and Frank Travis, president of the local water and electric companies.